m-lab/website/_pages/developers.md

 M-Lab welcomes automated and repeated testing.
 However, doing so requires user consent and care in implementation so that clients do not unintentionally overload the platform.

 The M-Lab platform is well provisioned to handle a large amount of concurrent tests.
-However, in order to avoid potential site-reliability issues, M-Lab imposes a rate limit of 40 tests per client per day to each M-Lab server.
+However, in order to avoid potential site-reliability issues, **M-Lab imposes a rate limit of 40 tests per client per day**.
 For individual users running regular tests, 40 tests per day is more than sufficient.
+Clients that hit this rate limit will be provided a [204 No Content response](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#204){:target="_blank"}.

 **For software or hardware integrations M-Lab recommends testing no more than 4 times per day.** Because client integrations are likely to have a large number of device installs, batch scheduled and interactive scheduled tests should be randomized over each day, to spread the distribution of their clients’ tests evenly.
 M-Lab recommends that client integrations use a [Poisson](https://en.wikipedia.org/wiki/Poisson_point_process){:target="_blank"} process to schedule no more than 4 tests per day at randomized times.
 For example, using a Poisson process to randomize test start times can be done by choosing each inter-test wait time from an exponential distribution.
 In python, the appropriate function for this is `random.expovariate`, but similar functions are available in all major programming languages.